What is Vocal Cord Lateralization?

 When Should You Call Your Doctor?

-Call your doctor if your child experiences:
+Call your doctor if your child has:

 - Extreme shortness of breath during exercise or at rest